-For Visitor and Business entry permit applications processing time will be 1-3 days while other applications will be subject to receipt of authority to issue from ICD Port Moresby.
+For Visitor and Business entry permit applications processing time will be from 15 working days while other applications will be subject to receipt of authority to issue from ICD Port Moresby.

 MEDICAL & CHARACTER REQUIREMENTS

 All applicants seeking to travel to PNG must be of good health and good character.
-In some cases, medical documentation and a local police clearance certificate will be required.
+All applicants must submit a Suplimentary Health Form at time of application.
+(Click here for a copy of the form) A Medical Health Certificate and a local police clearance certificate may be required where requested.
 This will depend on the purpose and duration of the visit (please refer to the appropriate entry category).
 If an applicant has a criminal conviction, or is subject to criminal prosecution, that information must be disclosed at the time of application.
 Failure to disclose this information may result in the entry permit being refused, cancelled or deemed void.

-Where medical documentation is required, this consists of:
+Where additional medical documentation is required, this may consists of: